Senior Clinical Lecturer (Scholarship)

 George is the Associate Director for Clinical Sciences at the Institute of Dentistry and is the academic clinical lead responsible for patient safety on student teaching clinics.
 He has extensive experience in teaching and assessment both undergraduate and graduate dental students in dentistry.
 He is also involved with postgraduate training of dentists.
 He represent the University of Aberdeen on the Scottish Specialist Training Committee, the Dental Education Research Group of the Scottish Oral Health Research Collaboration, and the Human Factors and Patient Safety Scottish Dental Schools Network.

-Outside of the Institute of Dentistry, George continues to maintain a private practice in London, which he has maintained for the last 12 years.
+Outside of the Institute of Dentistry, George continues to maintain private practice in London, which he has maintained since 2005.
 He is also engaged in specialist private practice in Aberdeen.
 Being at the birthplace of golf, he finds time to spend on the driving range and the beautiful golf courses in and around Aberdeen.
 Having two teenage boys, he is amazed how the way of life of a teenager has changed since he has been one, and relive those days with them!

 George's research interest spreads across the spectrum of Restorative Dentistry with particular emphasis on clinical quality outcomes.
 He is involved in exploring the association between periodontitis and systemic diseases, such as acute cardiovascular events and ankylosing spondylitis.
 His pedagogic research involves the use of technology to empower and enhance the students teaching and learning experience.
 George believes that a better understanding of student transition in the pre-clinical and clinical environment, can directly benefit patient safety and improve patient care.
 Using a mixed-methods approach he is hoping to gain a better understanding of student transition, both in the technical and non-technical domains.
 At heart he is a passionate clinician, and therefore he is keen to explore ways in which patient care can be delivered more efficiently.
 He supervises two PhD students, in addition to UG students and colleagues engaged in research.